RSoeborg/P2P-Bluetooth-CSharp/README.md

 # ProjectGreenEnvironment

-Secret P2P communication between computers using Bluetooth
+P2P communication between computers using Bluetooth.
+The project name is randomly chosen.